Top 5 Java Profilers Revealed: Real world data with VisualVM, JProfiler, Java Mission Control, YourKit and Custom tooling.

 Custom in-house tools (Used by 20.6% of respondents)

 If you wanted to write custom tools to test your application, you need to be able to trust their results.
-In order to trust your tool’s results, you have to be smart enough to write the tool, taking account of all performance intricacies which existing profilers have spent years phasing out.
+To trust your tool’s results, you have to be smart enough to write the tool, taking account of all performance intricacies which existing profilers have spent years phasing out.
 Often this is more scenario based testing that writing an actual tool, but 1 in 5 people use their own tooling, which finds more bugs than other profilers.

 JProfiler (Used by 25.7% of respondents)

 JProfiler is a comprehensive profiler for Java SE and Java EE applications with plugins for all major IDEs which provides enhanced analysis of the collected profile data.
 As with any profiler, the CPU profiling is perhaps the most important and useful thing you can get from JProfiler.
 Additionally, JProfiler can show a call graph view, where the methods are represented by colored rectangles that provide instant visual feedback about where the slow code resides in the method call chains, making bottlenecks easier to find.
-Memory profiling with JProfiler can also be tuned to get more or less detail, for more data or to help reducing the performance overhead.
+Memory profiling with JProfiler can also be tuned to get more or less detail, for more data or to help to reduce the performance overhead.
 It can collect, analyze and render snapshots of the heap created with HPROF.

-From our survey we can see JProfiler is in use by 1 in 4 of our respondents and is the second most heavily used profiler.
+From our survey, we can see JProfiler is in use by 1 in 4 of our respondents and is the second most heavily used profiler.
 It also does particularly well when we look at how many bugs each profiler finds in a release.
-In fact it finishes second, only to custom in-house tooling, so is the highest placing third-party profiler in that category.
+In fact, it finishes second, only to custom in-house tooling, so is the highest placing third-party profiler in that category.